davidimoore/ruby-on-rails-interview/README.md

 2. Update the Tweet index page so that the results are paginated and ordered showing the last updated tweet first.

-3. Update the pages related to Tweets to only allow the Author to make changes to their own Tweets.
-Any user can view the the list of Tweets.

-4. We need to make sure Administrators can manage any Tweets.
-Update the pages related to Tweets to allow the Admin of a Tweet to make changes to any Tweets.

-5. Users like to respond to Tweets with Replies of their own.
+3. Users like to respond to Tweets with Replies of their own.
 Create a way for users to Reply to Tweets.
 The Replies only should allow for a simple text message.
 Just a simple text Reply to a Tweet.

-6. Update the Tweet show page so it shows all of its replies in chronological order.
+4. Update the Tweet show page so it shows all of its replies in chronological order.

-7. Create a way for users to reply to a Tweet with an Image.
+5. Create a way for users to reply to a Tweet with an Image.
 You don't need to worry about allowing a user to include a comment to the image.
 You also don't need to worry about making a way for users to reply to images either.